ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

 # Performance

 The IBEX and SECI zero-field control systems were compared using an external magnetometer mounted at the sample position.
-This magnetometer is completely separate from the magnetometer which the zero-field system itself uses, and is plugged into a laptop to monitor the field completely independently.
+This magnetometer is completely separate from the magnetometer which the zero-field system itself uses, and is plugged into a laptop to monitor the field completely independently (the scientist knows how to set this system up; this is not something we are involved with and is not code we support)

 The following is a plot of the performance of both the IBEX and SECI zero field systems, as tested on EMU in January 2020.
 Y axis is in Gauss, X axis is in seconds.